-Certain ERISA Considerations (a) no employee benefit plan a(b) the purchase and holding c restrictions of ERISA and the ertificate will be deemed to have repre- sessets have been used to purchase or ho of such Certificate are exempt from the Code pursuant to one or more prohibit emptions.
-See "Certain ERISA Consid- old such Certificate or prohibited transaction ed transaction Threshold Rating for the Depositary Long Term or Short Term Fitch A- F1 Short Term P-1 Depositary Rating The Depositary meets the Deposi tary Threshold Rating requirement.
-Threshold Rating for the Liquidity Provider for the Fitch Moody's Class AA Trust Long Term BBB Baa2 Threshold Rating for the Liquidity Provider for the Class A Trust Long Term BBB Baa2 Liquidity Provider Rating The Liquidity Provider meets the Liquidity Threshold Rating requirement ents.
+Certain ERISA Considerations Each person who acquires a Certificate will be deemed to have represented that either: (a) no employee benefit plan assets have been used to purchase or hold such Certificate or (b) the purchase and holding of such Certificate are exempt from the prohibited transaction restrictions of ERISA and the Code pursuant to one or more prohibited transaction statutory or administrative exemptions.
+See "Certain ERISA Considerations".
+Threshold Rating for the Depositary Long Term or Short Term Fitch A- F1 Short Term P-1 Depositary Rating The Depositary meets the Depositary Threshold Rating requirement.
+Threshold Rating for the Liquidity Provider for the Fitch Moody's Class AA Trust Long Term BBB Baa2 Threshold Rating for the Liquidity Provider for the Class A Trust Long Term BBB Baa2 Liquidity Provider Rating The Liquidity Provider meets the Liquidity Threshold Rating requireme ents.